celloexpressions/dynamic-seventeen/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Every part of every file included in the theme is licensed under GPLv2 or later, including screenshot.png.

 The parent theme, Twenty Seventeen, bundles the following third-party resources:

 HTML5 Shiv v3.7.3, Copyright 2014 Alexander Farkas